Delay-induced spontaneous dark state generation from two distant excited atoms: Introduction

-However, long-ranged emitter-emitter coupling in waveguide QED systems necessitates careful consideration of time-delayed interactions.
-When the time taken by a photon to propagate between two distant emitters becomes comparable to their characteristic lifetimes, the system exhibits surprisingly rich delay-induced non-Markovian dynamics \cite{Zheng13, Tufarelli14, Guimond16, Zhang20,DelAngel22,Solano2023}.
-Some examples of such dynamics include collective spontaneous emission rates exceeding those of Dicke superradiance and formation of highly delocalized atom-photon bound states \cite{sinha, Sinha20, Dinc19, Calajo19, Facchi19, Guo19, Hughes09, Hughes2020, Lee23}.
-In addition, time-delayed feedback can assist in preparing photonic cluster states \cite{Pichler17} and single photon sources with improved coherence and indistinguishability \cite{Crowder23}.
+When the time taken by a photon to propagate between two distant emitters becomes comparable to their characteristic lifetimes, the system exhibits surprisingly rich delay-induced non-Markovian dynamics even in the single-photon regime \cite{Zheng13, Tufarelli14, Guimond16, Zhang20,DelAngel22,Solano2023}.
+Some examples of such dynamics include collective spontaneous emission rates exceeding those of Dicke superradiance and formation of highly delocalized atom-photon bound states \cite{sinha, Sinha20, Dinc19, Calajo19, Facchi19, Guo19, Hughes09, Hughes2020, Lee23, Carmele2020}.
+In addition, time-delayed feedback can assist in preparing photonic cluster states \cite{Pichler17} and single-photon sources with improved coherence and indistinguishability \cite{Crowder23}.

-Such novel effects invite one to revisit canonical quantum optical phenomena in the context of waveguide-coupled emitters in a quantum network.
-For example, a striking result in collective quantum optics is the spontaneous emergence of correlations between atoms in a fully inverted ensemble, which leads to the well-known effect of \textit{superfluorescence}~\cite{Bonifacio75, Glauber78, vrehen1980,PhysRevA.68.023809}\footnote{ We use the term superfluorescence~\cite{Bonifacio75} as a particular case of \textit{superradiance}, wherein the collective decay rate of an atomic ensemble is enhanced beyond individual spontaneous emission rate of a single atom~\cite{PhysRev.93.99,superradianceessay}.}.
-Such atom-atom correlations emerge without external driving fields, post-selection, or initial state preparation~\cite{superradianceessay}.
-Thus, the question arises: can we spontaneously generate and engineer entanglement between distant emitters in the presence of delay?